0

 [/product]

-Of course, the mixing process will have sculpted and polished Slash's guitar tone, adding in effects such as reverb and compression as well as all those nuances that analogue outboard studio equipment can add.
-So if you really want to nail it, postprocessing using outboard equipment or high quality plugins will get you that final 5%.
+Of course, the mixing process will have sculpted and polished Slash's guitar tone, adding in effects such as reverb and compression as well as the mojo that analogue outboard studio equipment can add.
+So if you really want to nail Slash's Appetite sound, postprocessing using outboard equipment or high quality plugins will hopefully get you that final 5%.
+Continue reading to find out what gear was used to record the Appetite sessions.

 Slash's modern setup